Meghan, Duchess of Sussex, was target of organized hate campaign on Twitter, report says

 The operators of those accounts were savvy at social media, he told BuzzFeed News, noting that they used measures such as temporarily making accounts private and weaving in non-Sussex content to help evade detection.

 The only mixed-race member of the current British royal family, Meghan has said she faced racial hostility from within the palace.
-In an explosive “tell-all” interview with Oprah Winfrey earlier this year, the couple said the palace had held “conversations” about the shade of their son’s skin tone.
+In an explosive “tell-all” interview with Oprah Winfrey earlier this year, the couple said that the palace had held “conversations” about the shade of their son’s skin tone.

 The Sussexes declined to name any person who allegedly made those comments.
-Winfrey later said the couple had told her that neither the Queen nor her husband had made those remarks.
+Winfrey later said the couple had told her that neither the queen nor her husband had made those remarks.

 Last year, the couple said they would distance themselves from palace life and senior royal duties.
 Their official Instagram account, which has some 10 million followers, has not been updated since March 2020.